-The third-year individual project is a significant step to deepen your interests in computing and in preparation for your career upon graduation.
-You are expected to carry out a piece of individual research and will have an academic supervisor who offers guidance throughout.
-Depending on the choice of the project, you may tackle a theoretical study, an exploratory software development, a software product or an empirical investigation.
+The individual project is a significant step to deepen your interests in computing and in preparation for your career upon graduation.
+You are expected to carry out a piece of individual work and will have an academic supervisor who offers guidance throughout.

 A variety of projects are undertaken each year.
 Some were for external organisations such as the NHS, charities and software companies; others were based on research interests within the School.
 Examples of recent projects include: